Artoriuz/glsl-chroma-from-luma-prediction/README.md

 You can control which local linear regressions you want to use with `USE_12_TAP_REGRESSION`,  `USE_8_TAP_REGRESSIONS`.

 The lite variant offers better performance at the expense of some quality.

-The shaders are experimental and minor improvements are being made over time.
-If you have any suggestions, feel free to send them.
+Dev variant has a bilateral smoothing filter applied as a third step to remove most artifacts created by the shader.

 ## Instructions
 Add something like this to your mpv config: